rmschubert/RegressionVQ/README.md

 # Description
-This repository is used for experiments copnsidering the Regression Neural Gas and Regression-Sensitive Neural Gas [[source]](https://www.techfak.uni-bielefeld.de/~fschleif/mlr/mlr_01_2023.pdf).
+This repository is used for experiments considering the Regression Neural Gas and Regression-Sensitive Neural Gas [[source]](https://www.techfak.uni-bielefeld.de/~fschleif/mlr/mlr_01_2023.pdf).

 There are also other models implemented: Radial-Basis-Function Network ([[__RBFN__]](https://ieeexplore.ieee.org/document/6796477)), Regression Learning Vector Quantization ([[__RLVQ__]](https://ieeexplore.ieee.org/document/5360312)), Neural Gas for time-series prediction ([[__NGTSP__]](https://ieeexplore.ieee.org/document/238311)) and  a variant of it, in which the predictor is altered to be dependent on the data samples rather than on the distance vector (__xNGTSP__ / __RNGTSP__)